farazkhanfk7/find-common-time/README.md

 ### APIs
 I was asked to make Create, Read, Update and Delete APIs for both User and UserTimingPreference.

+**For Authentication**
+- Get access token using SignUp or SignIn API
+- In header : Authorization : Bearer TOKEN

 #### User APIs
 1. `POST` SignUpAPI - It serves the purpose of Create API.
 It registers a user and returns JWT Tokens